MicrosoftDocs/win32/desktop-src/axe/commandlineformat.md

 ## Remarks

 This element describes how an assessment parameter is formatted for the assessment command line.
-This feature is designed to support existing tools that cannot be updated to use the AXE Engine assessment API’s to retrieve parameters by name in a type safe manner.
+This feature is designed to support existing tools that cannot be updated to use the AXE Engine assessment API s to retrieve parameters by name in a type safe manner.

 The command line is created by AXE and passed to the root process of the assessment.